 Do you intend to use this architecture when creating custom software?
 Well to identify whether it can be a perfect suit for your project or not, let’s discuss its basics.

-Before moving forwards, first, let’s understand why businesses require microservices these days.
+Before moving forward, first, let’s understand why businesses require microservices these days.
 The following are the top 3 reasons why modern businesses need microservice architecture:

 The microservice architecture allows for rapid, frequent, and reliable delivery of large, complex applications.
 Additionally, it allows a technology stack to grow more.